This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-See recipe footnotes for the pressure cooker method.
+See recipe notes below for the pressure cooker method.

-- Add SAUSAGE and sauté until cooked through, stirring as needed.
+- Add ONION and GARLIC; sauté until tender, stirring as needed.

-- Add POTATOES, KALE, CHICKEN BROTH, and WATER.
+- Stir in POTATOES, KALE, CHICKEN BROTH, and WATER.

-- Stir in CREAM and COOKED BACON.
-Add more KALE (or spinach), if you like.
-Serve warm.*see recipe notes below on how to thicken the soup.
+- Stir in CREAM and BACON.
+Add more KALE (or SPINACH), if desired.
+Season with SALT and PEPPER to taste.
+Serve warm.

-- To store, cool completely and refrigerate in an airtight container up to five days freeze up to 90 days.
+- To store, cool completely and refrigerate in an airtight container up to 5 days, or freeze up to 90 days.

 Equipment